linatl/jekyll-gitbook/_posts/OSCP/2021-03-08-portforwardingandpivoting.markdown

 $ socks5 127.0.0.1 1080

 6 test the tunnel by executing a command to the target IP
-$ proxychains ping 192.168.100.2

 Note:
-Syn scanning isn't possible trough a proxy, especially annoying when ping is disabled.
+Syn scanning isn't possible trough a proxy, especially annoying when ping is not usable.
 In this case Nmap can do port scans with options "-sT -Pn"
 So use for nmap for example:
 $ proxychains nmap -sT -Pn -n -p- 192.168.100.2
 ```